$287,482Average Value$183Average Price per Sq Ft0Homes For Sale

 Popular seasonal city events near Weigent-Hogan

-Weigent-Hogan has front-row seats to the area's most well-attended events without being right in the thick of the crowds.
+Weigent-Hogan has a front-row seat to the area's most well-attended events without being right in the thick of the crowds.
 In the summer, Riverside Park gets packed with people attending Riverfest, the city's annual Fourth of July celebration.
-As the heat fades during autumn, La Crosse welcomes Oktoberfest, running from the end of September into the start of October.
-As of 2025, it's one of the Midwest's largest and longest-running Oktoberfest celebrations.
+As the heat fades in autumn, La Crosse welcomes Oktoberfest, which runs from the end of September into the start of October.
+As of 2025, it was one of the Midwest's largest and longest-running Oktoberfest celebrations.

 Nearby education with the La Crosse School District

-The neighborhood falls under the La Crosse School District, and kids can start at Emerson Elementary School before heading to Logan Middle School and Logan High School.
-All schools get a B from Niche.
-Housed in the same building as Logan Middle School, the School of Technology and Arts II receives a B-plus from Niche.
+The neighborhood falls under the La Crosse School District, and many children start at Emerson Elementary School before heading to Logan Middle School and Logan High School.
+The middle school and high school each have a B grade on Niche, while the middle school has a C-plus.
+Housed in the same building as Logan Middle, the School of Technology and Arts II receives a B-plus.
 As a charter school, the SOTA II is free for kids to attend, but their parents must apply through the school district.
 Weigent-Hogan is next door to Viterbo University, a private Catholic institution that offers undergraduate and graduate programs.

 Emerson Elementary School is rated a B overall by Niche.